SalishSeaCast/tools/docs/python_packaging/library_code.rst

 Every Python library module show start with our standard copyright notice::

-  # Copyright 2013-2021 The Salish Sea MEOPAR contributors
+  # Copyright 2013 – present The Salish Sea MEOPAR contributors
   # and The University of British Columbia

   # Licensed under the Apache License, Version 2.0 (the "License");